 The Untold Truth Of Taylor Swift

 Taylor Swift's incredible journey towards being a superstar started at a young age.
-When she was still in elementary school, she won a national poetry contest for her submission called "Monster In My Closet," per the Grammys website.
+When she was still in elementary school, she won a national poetry contest for her submission called "Monster In My Closet."
 She released her debut album in 2006 as a 16-year-old and first gained fame thanks to her single "Tim McGraw."
-Swift's next album, "Fearless," earned the teenager her first of three Album Of The Year awards — the others for "1989" and "folklore" — including 11 total wins for the Recording Academy.
-With her win for "folklore," Swift became "the first and only woman solo artist to win the GRAMMY for Album Of The Year thrice for her solo recordings."
+Swift's next album "Fearless" earned the teenager her first of three album of the year awards — the others for "1989" and "folklore" — including 12 total wins for the Recording Academy.
+With her win for "folklore," Swift made history as the first to nab the coveted trophy three times as a woman solo artist.
 Swift has been at the top of the music industry for over a decade and continues to pick up awards.
-In 2019, she earned Billboard's Woman of the Decade honor.
-And as of 2020, she beat her own record with 32 awards at the American Music Awards, the most of any artist, according to Variety.
+In 2019, she earned Billboard's woman of the decade honor.
+And as of 2022, she beat her own record with 40 awards at the American Music Awards, the most of any artist.

-On Swift's Instagram account, she posted a photo of herself standing in front of a white barn at the farm.
+On Swift's Instagram account that July, she posted a photo of herself standing in front of a white barn at the farm.
 The singer is holding a photo of herself as a little girl in front of that same barn.
 "Take me home," she wrote.

 A Pennsylvania-based computer store slash music studio owner has said he played a big role in the music superstar's story.
 As Ronnie Cremer told the New York Daily News in January 2015, his brother apparently introduced him to young Taylor Swift, who came in with her mom and brother to record a demo.
 "It was a couple cover songs.
 I recorded the demo for her.
 It wasn't a great demo, but it was a demo," he recalled.
 Cremer also knew how to play the guitar so after the demo session, Swift's mom asked him to teach her daughter.
 "We're trying to teach her how to play country music," her mom reportedly said.
 But Cremer, a rock fan, confessed he didn't "know the first thing about country music."
 Evidently, it didn't matter, and Cremer said he began to visit Swift at her home in Wyomissing to give her guitar lessons.